The Bankrate promise

 To prequalify you for a loan, lenders check your credit report, but conduct a “soft” inquiry, or soft pull, in which they prescreen your report without it affecting your score.
 A “hard” credit inquiry, in contrast — which happens when you get preapproved or formally apply for a loan — can adversely impact your score.

 In other words, you can prequalify without hurting your credit score.
 This allows you to shop around and compare rates without this risk.

 Keep in mind: While getting prequalified can help minimize damage to your score, it is no substitute for getting preapproved when the time comes.
 In today’s competitive seller’s market, a preapproval is necessary to prove to sellers you’ll be able to get financing if your offer is accepted.

 If you’re also considering opening a new credit card or taking out a personal loan while you shop for a mortgage, be aware: Multiple inquiries for different types of credit can negatively impact your credit score, hindering your efforts to obtain a competitive mortgage rate.

 If possible, wait until you officially close on your mortgage before applying for additional forms of credit.

 Check your credit report

 Whenever you apply for a loan, knowing where you stand credit-wise is important.
-If you check your credit report well in advance of comparison-shopping for a mortgage, you can take proactive steps to improve it if needed — or fix any errors — putting you in the best position to get the lowest rate without accumulating unnecessary inquiries on your report.
+If you check your credit report before comparison-shopping for a mortgage, you can take proactive steps to improve your credit score if needed — or fix any errors — putting you in the best position to get the lowest rate without accumulating unnecessary inquiries on your report.